ahmednaser94/e7gzly/README.md

 -	Through E7GZLY, you can register then login into your account, choose the category of organizations you want, choose the organization itself, choose a branch if any, choose a service inside that branch and also you can view the current waiting number and estimated time to be served before you can reserve your ticket
 -	Also, you can track your ticket continuously to check how much estimated time you have before your ticket to be served

+note: this was my first project based on php 7,SQL DB with php PDO, ajax